 On May 4th 1976 Paul VI named as auxiliary bishop of Newark (New Jersey - US) Joseph A. Francis.
-He was the fourth black catholic bishop of the US -the first had been James Augustine Healy.
+He was the fourth black Catholic bishop of the US -the first had been James Augustine Healy.
 Actually most of the ordinations of black priests in this country took place in the 1970s and 1980s.

-Color had made a difference in every area of Joseph youth.
+Color had made a difference in every area of Joseph's youth.
 Living in a segregated neighborhood, he attended a church just for Blacks, he went to a school intended only for black children, and when he attended the theater, he sat in the place assigned to Blacks.
-At secondary school of Divine Word seminary in Illinois, he experienced a great delightful experience of been equal among equals in the midst of students of various nationalities.
-But in his 900 miles journey back to the South, to his native Louisiana land, he was pushed aside by a white conductor and directed towards the Jim Crow car, a coach reserved for colored people .
+At secondary school of The Divine Word seminary in Illinois, he experienced a great delightful experience of been equal among equals in the midst of students of various nationalities.
+But in his 900 mile journey back to the South, to his native Louisiana land, he was pushed aside by a white conductor and directed towards the Jim Crow car, a coach reserved for colored people .
 Along the road he saw the "White only" sign at the various railroad stations.
 His peace of mind was shattered and his anger subsided only after he resolved to fight racism in all its forms.
 And he did.
 Named bishop he chose as his motto Justice, peace and liberty and in Newark he was able to work with many diverse ethnic groups.
 At national level, he was the principal author of "Brothers and Sisters to Us" the U.S. Bishops' 1979 pastoral letter on the sin of racism and he lectured nationally and internationally on justice and peace.

 His inspiring commitment was routed in the Catholic Church's step forward to make social justice a core of evangelization and pastoral work.
 On the 6th January 1967 Pope Paul VI had established the Pontifical Commission “Justitia et Pax” (Catholicam Christi Ecclesiam Motu Proprio).
 It was an answer to the Second Vatican Council request to create a Church body whose role would be “to stimulate the Catholic Community to foster progress in needy regions and social justice on the international scene” (GS, No. 90).
 Two months later, in Populorum Progressio, Paul VI stated that the new body name Justice and Peace should be also its program.
 On November 24th 1971 Pope Paul VI authorized the publication of the Catholic Bishop Synod's document Justice in the World and after a ten-year experimental period, on December 10th 1976 gave the Commission its definitive status with the Motu Proprio Justitiam et Pacem.[i]